-The perception data revealed a number of things; parent survey revealed that parents feel that there is good communication between the school and them.
-Additionally, it revealed that parents feel that they have an input on decisions that are made at the school level.
-Our SEL survey revealed that students feel safe at school but a great number of students to have low self esteem.
+What does the perception data tell you?
+The perception data revealed a number of things; parent survey (perception data can describe people's revealed that parents feel that there is good communication between knowledge, attitudes, beliefs, the school and them.
+Additionally, it revealed that parents feel that they perceptions, competencies; perception have an input on decisions that are made at the school level.
+Our SEL data can also answer the question "What survey revealed that students feel safe at school but a great number of do people think they know, believe, or students to have low self-esteem. can do?")

-What process data did you use? (examples: student participation in school activities, sports, clubs, arts; student participation in special programs such as peer mediation, counseling, skills conferences; parent/student participation in events such as college information meetings and parent workshops)
+What process data did you use?
+Belair utilized information from parent, student, and staff surveys.

+(examples: student participation in school

+activities, sports, clubs, arts; student

+participation in special programs such as

+peer mediation, counseling, skills

+conferences; parent/student participation

+in events such as college information

+meetings and parent workshops)